dividedmind/statistics-done-wrong/p-value.rst

 factors for good measure, and you'll find that *something* causes cancer.
 Ask enough questions and it's inevitable.

+Even particle physicists fall into the trap, known to them as the ":index:`look-elsewhere effect`."
+An experiment (such as the :index:`Large Hadron Collider`'s search for the :index:`Higgs boson`) may involve searching data from particle collisions across a large range of energies and looking for a small anomaly indicating the existence of a new particle at a specific energy.
+The statistical significance of an anomaly at an energy of five gigaelectronvolts [#ev]_, for example, would be computed by asking "How likely are we to see an anomaly of this size at 5 gigaelectronvolts by chance?"
+But the experiment searched for anomalies across a large swath of energies, and any one of them could have produced a false positive.
+Physicists have developed complicated procedures to account for this and correctly limit the false positive rate.\ :cite:p:`Gross:2010dw`

 Think about this problem in terms of the original definition of the *p* value:
 When we make many comparisons at once, the *p* value should be calculated under the assumption that *none* of the differences are real.
 If we test thirty